Best Invoicing Software for Freelancers: 13 Tools Ranked for 2026

 Features worth paying for:

-- Automatic payment reminders -- The single highest-ROI feature.
-FreshBooks reports that invoices with automated reminders get paid 2x faster.
-Every tool on this list except PayPal offers this.
+- Automatic payment reminders.
+The single highest-ROI feature.
+FreshBooks reports invoices with automated reminders get paid roughly 2x faster.

-- Time tracking to invoice conversion -- If you bill hourly, this eliminates the most error-prone manual step.
-Agiled, FreshBooks, Bonsai, and Harpoon handle this natively.
-The rest require a third-party integration.
+- Time tracking to invoice conversion.
+If you bill hourly, this eliminates the most error-prone manual step.
+Agiled, FreshBooks, Bonsai, Indy, and Zoho Invoice handle this natively.

-- Multi-currency support -- If you have even one international client, currency conversion on invoices is essential.
-Agiled, Zoho Invoice, Xero, and Invoice Ninja handle this well.
+- Multi-currency support with auto FX.
+If you have even one international client, currency conversion on invoices is essential.
+Agiled, Zoho Invoice, Stripe, and Xero Established handle this best.

 Features you can safely ignore:

-- Inventory management -- You are a freelancer, not a warehouse.
-Skip QuickBooks Plus unless you actually sell physical products.
+- Inventory management.
+You are a freelancer, not a warehouse.

-- Payroll -- Irrelevant until you hire employees or contractors.
-Do not pay for payroll features you will not use for years.
+- Payroll.
+Irrelevant until you hire employees or contractors.

-- Advanced accounting reports -- Unless you prepare your own taxes, your accountant handles this.
-Basic profit/loss and invoice aging reports are sufficient.
+- Advanced accounting reports.
+Unless you prepare your own taxes, your accountant handles this.

 Frequently Asked Questions